ec-europa/eiopa-styleguide/src/generic/generic-component-social-icon/README.md

 # Social icons

-This is the ECL package you need when you want to implement a social media icon in any way.
+This is the EIOPA package you need when you want to implement a social media icon in any way.

 Few possibilities to do so: